christiane-bacani/christiane-bacani/README.md

 - Quiet environments and cold rooms are my ideal work setup
 - I'm an NBA fan, specially when playoff season hits (lmao).
-- I love watching League of Legends Esports especially during World Championship..
+- I love watching League of Legends Esports especially during World Championship.
 - Working toward a home office with fast internet and a mechanical keyboard worth the investment

 ---